Technology

 Kitchen worktops

 If creating a country kitchen from scratch is more than you can afford, new worktops, particularly wooden ones, will add that country feel.
-Our page on kitchen costs has more information on how much it costs to replace and repair tired old worktops.
+Our page on kitchen costs has more information on how much it costs to replace and repair tired, old worksurfaces.

 Kitchen tiles